Nepiki/Guides/The-Legend-of-Zelda,-A-Link-to-the-Past-(SNES).md

 [Map Link](https://mikesrpgcenter.com/zelda3/maps/ganonstower.html)

 There are a total of 26 Treasure Chests to be found in Ganon's Tower.
 The last 3 of them are found beyond the Big Key door.
-Chest c

 1. **???** - From the main entrance, take the right staircase down to find two chests.
 2. **???** - See chest 1.